 (Copyright: HCG corporate designs)

-I also use quotes as micro content:
+I also use quotes as micro content on social media:

 When HCG corporate designs turned 5 years (in 2015), I created such a web-based infographic with HTML5 (WIX) as a standalone website.

 The steps involved in creating annual report apps, I show in storytelling format on a separate landing page (the landing page is in German language only, but I of course create annual report apps in English language too).

 Infographic posters are true eyecatchers on trade fairs, any other events or in public space.
 The ability to grasp information fast thanks to infographics is a true competitive advantage on trade fairs, because so many booths compete with each other.

 As data visualizations transport complex data fast and in a way that the data is actually understood, they of course are great for editorial content.
 Publishers are facing very challenging times, so such attractive editorial content is for sure a nice thing to publish.